Four reasons why a faculty profile page is no substitute for your own personal academic website.

 Whichever path you choose, given the length of time a University career usually spans, it is a worthwhile initial investment of time or money to create an independent academic website. which provides you with far greater control over your web presence.
 And with greater control comes more opportunities to create a better online presence that attracts more interested visitors to your site, leading to more citations, increased research impact, and elevated academic standing in your field (and with all the attendant career opportunities).

 If you’re a Twitter user and you found this post useful, please tweet so others can find it.Four reasons why a faculty profile page is no substitute for your own personal academic website.
 Click To Tweet

-And if you’d like to read more articles about how academic researchers can leverage the web to grow their audience and increase their impact, be sure to join my readers and get a regular email from me.
+And if you’d like to read more articles about how academic researchers can leverage the web to grow their audience and increase their impact, be sure to subscribe to my WPScholars Blog and get a regular email from me containing tips and guides.